Learning Spoken Language

 • Lower SES groups spend more time in front of the TV.
 This delays language as the parent is not interacting with the child (p.
 19).

-• A study by Tomopoulos et al. in 2010 showed the more time spent watching TV from 9 months to 14 months, the lower the cognitive development and language scores at 14 months.
+• A study by Tomopoulos et al. in 2010 showed that the more time spent watching TV from 9 months to 14 months, the lower the cognitive development and language scores at 14 months.
 The type of programming did not matter (p.
 19).

-• Words can be put together according to the rules of syntax or word order to form phrases and sentences with meaning (p.
+• Words can be put together according to the rules of syntax, or word order, to form phrases and sentences with meaning (p.
 19).

-• English follows SVO format ~ or subject, verb, object (p.
+• English follows the SVO format—or subject, verb, object (p.
 20).

 • The front of the temporal lobe establishes meaning when words are combined into sentences (p.
 20).

 • The toddler has to learn that over 150 of the most commonly used English verbs are irregular.
-For example, you don’t add ed to the past tense, but the “always add ed rule” becomes part of the toddler’s syntactic network and operates without conscious thought (p.
+For example, you don’t always add ed to the past tense, but the “always add ed rule” becomes part of the toddler’s syntactic network and operates without conscious thought (p.
 21).

 • The principle of blocking is an essential component of accurate language and, eventually, reading fluency (p.
 22).

-• Topic prominent languages downplay the role of passive voice and avoid “dummy subjects” such as it, as in It is raining.
+• Topic-prominent languages downplay the role of the passive voice and avoid “dummy subjects” such as “it,” as in “It is raining.”
 ELLs need to learn how English syntax differs from their native tongue (p.
 23).

 • Semantics is the study of meaning.
 Meaning occurs at three different levels of language: morphology (word parts), vocabulary, and sentence level (p.
 23).